ailab-kyunghee/WWW/README.md

 # WWW: A Unified Framework for Explaining What, Where and Why of Neural Networks by Interpretation of Neuron Concepts

-This is the source code for [WWW: A Unified Framework for Explaining What, Where and Why of Neural Networks by Interpretation of Neuron Concepts]
+This is the official source code for CVPR 2024 paper [WWW: A Unified Framework for Explaining What, Where and Why of Neural Networks by Interpretation of Neuron Concepts]

 ## Usage